kkieffer/jZELD/README.md

 3. Create a freeform drawing (Ctrl-F)
 4. Create a straight-line drawing (Ctrl-D)
 5. Create a orthogonal-line drawing (Ctrl-O)
+6. Copy the selected element as an image to the clipboard (Ctrl-E)

 When starting the demo, if a previous instance was saved with Ctrl-S, it can be loaded.
 If the user chooses not to load, a default ZCanvas is loaded with a collection of demo ZElements.
 The default Demo is shown below.